romantitov/MockQueryable/README.md

 ### How do I get started?

+Just want to provide async queryable data for use with EF Core?

 ```csharp
 //1 - create a List<T> with test items
 var users = new List<UserEntity>()